Andrew-Pelham/enigma-rpg/docs/SRD_1.4.md

 A [*Tumult*](#tumults) typically ends when one side is knocked out, flees, or surrenders.
 It’s ultimately up to the [*Director*](#the-director) to decide when a [*Tumult*](#tumults) is over.

 ### The Director

-In order to facilitate the massive adventures the players will take on, someone must take on the role of the [*Director*](#the-director).
-They help to weave the players’ story together, creating a good time for all.
+In order to facilitate the adventures the characters will take on, someone must take on the role of the [*Director*](#the-director).

 As the [*Director*](#the-director) you will present the [*Encounters*](#encounters) and adjudicate the [*Gambles*](#gambles) made by the players.
 Here are some things to keep in mind while running a game: